 Later on, in 1992, the Supreme Court ruled that sexuality in marriage must be understood in light of the principle of freedom.
 In result, the Supreme Court upheld the conviction of a man who had been found guilty of raping his wife.

 Furthermore, globalization empowered the women of Spain.
 It offered many employment opportunities that had not existed while Franco was in rule.
-Well known companies such as Nike, Levis, McDonald’s and Coca Cola set up offices and distribution centers in Spain and created work positions open to women.
+Well-known companies such as Nike, Levis, McDonald’s, and Coca-Cola set up offices and distribution centres in Spain and created work positions open to women.

 Spanish women nowadays

 In recent years, the role of women has largely increased in Spain, especially in politics.
 New laws have officially eliminated all kinds of discrimination.
-Although Spanish women are quickly approaching their European counterparts, and the younger generations perceive machismo as outdated, the macho culture is still present to some extent.
+Spanish women are quickly approaching their European counterparts, as younger generations perceive machismo as outdated.
+However, the macho culture is still present to some extent.
 Women in Spain are paid 13% less in public sectors and 19% less in private sectors than men.
 Although they are portrayed in media as balanced in power with men, their traditional roles as homemakers and mothers subordinate to men are still visible.

 Feminism in Spain

-Under the dictatorship of Francisco Franco, women’s rights were stripped away and so was any feminist activity.
+The Francisco Franco dictatorship stripped Women of their rights and feminist activity.
 Throughout the Spanish transition to democracy, female Communist activists demanded that the Communist Party incorporate the theoretical foundations of feminism in its political agenda.